Want to learn how to make money online with Google?

 - Requirements to begin making money online with Google Adsense:

-- Can you really earn money online with Google AdSense?
+- Can you really make money online with Google AdSense?

-- Easy Steps to earn money online with Google Adsense
+- Easy Steps to make money online with Google Adsense

 - Where do I place my ads in order to get better CTR% and increase my income??